This delightful vegetable lasagna recipe combines the goodness of garden-fresh vegetables with a creamy, flavorful white sauce.

 How to store leftover white veggie lasagna

 This dish is so good you may not have any leftovers!
 But if you do, cover the baking dish with foil and refrigerate.
-Cooked lasagna should last 3-5 days.
+Cooked lasagna should last 3-5 days in the refrigerator.

 To freeze, place serving size portions in air-tight containers, or wrap portions in plastic wrap and then in heavy-duty foil and freeze for up to 3 months.